 I've been dreading doing this review for a few weeks now.
 I'm not the type of person where I enjoy leaving a book unfinished.
 In fact, many a time, I will just plow through my own feelings of boredom constantly hoping that the end of the book will prove me wrong.

-The Historian.
+However, I find myself unable or unwilling to do so with Elizabeth Kostova's epic, The Historian.
 I hate to say this but for the first time in my life, an historical, supernatural thriller has got me giving up!
 I'm rather confused at this outcome.
 The Historian seemed to offer everything that could have possibly interested me in a book in the first place.

 To begin, there's a mystery involved.
 There's history, there's travel, there's interesting dialogue, there's a plot that thickens with each chapter, there are unexplained events.
 So what went wrong?